Monika-After-Story/MonikaModDev/README.md

 1. Navigate to the [releases page](http://www.monikaafterstory.com/releases.html).

-2. Click the installer link for your OS.
+2. Click the link for your OS.

 3. Once downloaded, run the installer and follow the prompts.
+    * If the installer doesn't work on your system, see the manual install steps below.

 4. Running DDLC will now load the Monika After Story Mod.

-* If the installer doesn't work on your system, see the manual install steps below.

 ### Manual Install